winniem30/ADS-FraudDetectionWebApp/README.md

 ---

 ## Team
-Tejaswini Medandrao — Team Lead
+Tejaswini Medandrao — Tech Lead
 Stanley College of Engineering and Technology | Class of 2027